Skip to main content

 Lorenzo ‘kelset’ Sciandra

-Lorenzo Sciandra is a Technologist for the Sovereign Tech Fund.
+Lorenzo Sciandra is a Technologist for the Sovereign Tech Agency.
 Previously, he was a Senior Software Engineer at Microsoft and has been a core maintainer of React Native from 2018 ’til 2024.
 He has led significant initiatives and collaborations in the React Native ecosystem and is a passionate advocate for mental health in the tech industry.